arsenetar/dupeguru/README.md

 [available online][documentation] in its built form.
 Here's how this source tree is organised:

 * core: Contains the core logic code for dupeGuru.
 It's Python code.
-* cocoa: UI code for the Cocoa toolkit.
-It's Objective-C code.
 * qt: UI code for the Qt toolkit.
 It's written in Python and uses PyQt.
 * images: Images used by the different UI codebases.
 * pkg: Skeleton files required to create different packages